pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/VersioningAndWorkspaces/Workspaces/Index.rst

   - Constraints: Only tables that support versioning can be edited.
-All management of files in fileadmin/ is disabled because they may affect the live website and thus would break the principle of “safe playground”.
+All management of files in fileadmin/ is disabled because they may affect the live website and thus would break the principle of "safe playground".

 - Custom workspaces:

-  - Inherits all properties of the default “Draft workspace” but can be configured additionally with owners, members and reviewers plus database- and file mounts plus other settings.
+  - Inherits all properties of the default "Draft workspace" but can be configured additionally with owners, members and reviewers plus database- and file mounts plus other settings.
 A custom workspace is a great way to do team-based maintenance of (a section of) the website